vyoung831/Mintee/doc/Development/failure-handling-and-error-reporting.md

 1. [Build versioning](#build-versioning)

 # Failure handling
-All failures are [reported to Crashlytics](#error-reporting) and handled by view components.
+All failures are [reported to Crashlytics](#error-reporting) and handled by view components by presenting error messages or graphics to the UI.
 The following table and sections detail how view components detect failures and which components/functions are responsible for reporting to Crashlytics.
 | How view component detects failure | Component/function responsible for reporting |
 |-|-|